BestTimesToVisit.com Logo

 Auto-rickshaws (Tuk-tuks)

-These iconic three-wheeled vehicles are ubiquitous in Jaipur and are perfect for short to medium distances within the city.
-They offer a quintessential Indian travel experience, weaving through traffic with surprising agility.
+These iconic three-wheeled vehicles are ubiquitous in Jaipur and perfect for short to medium distances within the city.
+They offer a quintessential Indian travel experience, weaving through traffic and stopping conveniently close to attractions.

 Local Buses